Send a Fragile Package Safely

-Step 1: Pick the perfect box
+Step 1: Pick the right box

 Choosing the right box for the job can make all the difference when it comes to protecting your items.
 There a few things we suggest you follow when choosing the right box:

-- The box should be rigid and strong – double-wall corrugated boxes are perfect for heavier items and are less likely to give way or dent.
+- The box should be rigid and strong – double-wall corrugated boxes are perfect for heavier items and are less likely to give way or dent

 - Choose a suitable size – ideally this is big enough to hold you item(s) with enough room for packaging materials, but not so big that your item(s) can freely move around.
-You want to allow 2 inches (around 5 cm) on all sides for extra padding.
+You want to allow 2 inches (around 5 cm) on all sides for extra padding

 Step 2: Pack it up